christian-vigh-phpclasses/PdfToText/README.md

 A string to be used for separating blocks when a negative offset less than -1000 thousands of characters is specified between two sequences of characters specified as an array notation.
 This trick is often used when a pdf file contains tabular data.

 The default value is a space.

+### Statistics ###

+An associative array that contains the following entries :

+- 'TextSize' : Contains the total size in bytes represented by the Postscript-like instructions that draw the document contents
+- 'OptimizedTextSize' : Not all Postscript-like instructions for drawing page contents are significant ; since the parsing is done in pure PHP, it is very slow.
+This is why removing useless instructions with the preg\_replace() builtin function will in most cases significantly reduce the size of the data to be parsed.
+This entry gives the total size of the data that will be effectively parsed after removing the useless instructions.

 ### Text ###